 Some women experience short repeated uterine contractions after orgasm and these tend to disappear after the hysterectomy.
-Some women experience short repeated vaginal contractions after orgasm and these tend to ramin the same.
+Some women experience short repeated vaginal contractions after orgasm and these tend to remain the same.
 Vaginal lubrication is mostly secretions from the vaginal wall during arousal and it also remains the same.

-Will the hysterectomy change my desire for sex ?
+Will the hysterectomy change my desire for sex?

-What is the difference between a Vaginal, Abdominal and Laparoscopic Hysterectomy ?
+What is the difference between a vaginal, abdominal and laparoscopic hysterectomy?

-What are the risks involved with a hysterectomy ?
+What are the risks involved with a hysterectomy?

 As with most operations there is risk of excessive bleeding which in extreme cases may require a blood transfusion.
-There is risk of infection to operation site or surgical wounds.
+There is risk of infection to the operation site (pelvis) or surgical wounds.
 These are usually not serious in healthy women and can be treated with antibiotics.
 Lastly there is the risk of damage to other organs adjacent to the uterus namely the bladder, bowel, large vessels and ureters (the tubes that bring urine from the kidneys to the bladder).
-These are rare and if diagnosed during the operation can be fixed and do not leave long term sequelae.
+These are rare and if diagnosed during the operation can be fixed and do not cause long term issues.
 Discussion of surgical risks and complications are part of the informed consent you will sign before your hysterectomy and you should take the opportunity to discuss them with your doctor.

-Will I put on weight after a hysterectomy ?
+Will I put on weight after a hysterectomy?

 No. There is no relationship between a hysterectomy and weight gain.

-What are the benefits of having a hysterectomy ?
+What are the benefits of having a hysterectomy?

 The main benefits depend on the disease being treated and relate to treating the symptoms of pain, heavy bleeding, and genital prolapse in women where other treatment modalities have failed to produce results.
 Overall, operations performed for a good indication on well prepared and informed women show high success and post-operative satisfaction rates.